Microsoft and open source: Initial stance on open source

 The paradigm of freely sharing computer source code—a practice known as open source—traces back to the earliest commercial computers, whose user groups shared code to reduce duplicate work and costs.
 Following an antitrust suit that forced the unbundling of IBM's hardware and software, a proprietary software industry grew throughout the 1970s, in which companies sought to protect their software products.
 The technology company Microsoft was founded in this period and has long been an embodiment of the proprietary paradigm and its tension with open source practices, well before the terms "free software" or "open source" were coined.
 Within a year of founding Microsoft, Bill Gates wrote an open letter that positioned the hobbyist act of copying software as a form of theft.

 Microsoft successfully expanded in personal computer and enterprise server markets through the 1990s, partially on the strength of the company's marketing strategies.
 By the late 1990s, Microsoft came to view the growing open source movement as a threat to their revenue and platform.
 Internal strategy memos from this period, known as the Halloween documents, describe the company's potential approaches to stopping open source momentum.
 One strategy was "embrace-extend-extinguish", in which Microsoft would adopt standard technology, add proprietary extensions, and upon establishing a customer base, would lock consumers into the proprietary extension to assert a monopoly of the space.
 The memos also acknowledged open source as a methodology capable of meeting or exceeding proprietary development methodology.
 Microsoft downplayed these memos as the opinions of an individual employee and not Microsoft's official position.

 While many major companies worked with open source software in the 2000s, the decade was also marked by a "perennial war" between Microsoft and open source in which Microsoft continued to view open source as a scourge on its business and developed a reputation as the archenemy of the free and open source movement.
 Bill Gates and Microsoft CEO Steve Ballmer suggested free software developers and the Linux kernel were communist.
 Ballmer also likened Linux to a kind of cancer on intellectual property.
 Microsoft sued Lindows, a Linux operating system that could run Microsoft Windows applications, as a trademark violation.
 The court rejected the claim and after Microsoft purchased its trademark, the software changed its name to Linspire.

 In 2002, Microsoft began experimenting with 'shared source', including the Shared Source Common Language Infrastructure, the core of .NET Framework.

 Adoption

+1990s

+In 1998, Microsoft published at least one public beta release of their Services for UNIX (SFU) based on the MKS toolkit, which in turn included some GNU utilities licensed under the GPL.
+Microsoft fulfilled the obligations imposed by the GPL and other Open Source Software (FLOSS) licenses by offering the source code of these software components and their licenses for download.

+Services for UNIX (SFU) v1.0 was released in February 1999.